APPOINTED Fostering Agencies

 - Facilitating the integration of foster children into foster families.

-Three Voluntary Welfare Organisations (VWOs) have been selected as Fostering Agencies (FAs), namely MCYC Community Services Society, Boys’ Town and Persatuan Pemudi Islam Singapura (PPIS).
+Four Voluntary Welfare Organisations (VWOs) have been selected as Fostering Agencies (FAs), namely MCYC Community Services Society, Boys’ Town, Persatuan Pemudi Islam Singapura (PPIS) and The Salvation Army.

 MCYC Community Services Society